 In the mid-2000s, their popularity declined with homeowners complaining of the cost to heat, cool, paint, and clean due to their height and sometimes-unavoidable odd angles.

 Are great rooms great?
 Each case is different.
 If omitting walls exposes a beautiful view or allows for more natural light, then yes.
 If rooms would otherwise be too small to function comfortably, then yes again.
 But if a person is an introvert, a great room is probably a bad idea.
 What?
 Where did this train of thought come from?

-The truth is, today’s column is not really meant to be about great rooms, specifically.
+The truth is, today’s column is not really about great rooms, specifically.
 It’s not about their architecture or history.
 It’s about the way they make you feel.
 Let me explain.

-This does not mean that we are abnormally shy or socially awkward.
-It does mean that we need down time, alone time, and a space to regroup, recoup and rejuvenate.
-We need to focus and hear our own thoughts.
+I am an introvert.
+This does not mean that I'm abnormally shy or socially awkward.
+It does mean that I need down time, alone time, and a space to regroup, recoup and rejuvenate.
+I need to focus and hear my own thoughts.
 Where extroverts and other personality types might thrive on an abundance of outside stimulation, this drives introverts nuts.
 The sounds and activities of any combination of television, music, video games, animated conversations, kids playing, or dogs barking translate as chaos to introverts and leaves us stressed and exhausted.

 My ‘aha’ moment came when Rachel mentioned that, as an introvert, she did not like great rooms.
 Even though she quickly moved on from this notion, I paused to savor it.
 I don’t like great rooms, either.
 That is to say that I don’t like the thought of one in my own home.
 I just never knew why until I associated them with me being an introvert.

 As I mentioned before, I’m all in favor of natural light and beautiful views.
 That’s because sunlight, landscapes and seascapes make me feel good.
 If this feeling means having a great room, I’d make sure to also create a cozy spot for myself elsewhere in the house where I could retreat and recharge.